 I went from being a young Republican to a Democratic activist.
 Today, most of my political work is done in support of Independent candidates, electoral reform, and breaking the two-party duopoly.
 I'm not without opinions on issues, but they aren't as important to me as they once were.

 As a youth, I experienced religion primarily as a matter of duty.
 I don't recall particularly liking or disliking church.
 I just went.
 Ironically enough, I became a theological liberal as a biblical studies major at Oklahoma Baptist University.
 In the years that followed, I grasped for some version of liberal Christianity that I could believe honestly and with integrity.
 For a season, I was more devoted to ideology than to faith, but in time I reconciled my Mainline Protestantism with both the moral traditionalism and economic liberalism that the common good requires.

 I resonate with English composer John Rutter, who describes himself as a "friend and fellow traveler of the Christian faith."
 My ecumenical impulses are strong.
 I count it a privilege to be friends with clergy and leaders in faith-based activism of all political and theological stripes.
 My experience as a scholar of religion in American politics and my intimate associations with diverse aspects of American Christianity provide a constant stream of ideas, opinions, and tensions that I explore in my writing.

 My wife and I have three children under 6.
-I work mostly from our home in Arbutus, Maryland (Baltimore County) and from the campus of Georgetown University in Washington, D.C.
+I work mostly from our home in Arbutus, Maryland (Baltimore County) and from various locations in Washington, D.C.

 No one is as good or as bad as they seem on the internet.
 I assure you the same is true of me.